 The CPA is monitoring the impact of COVID-19 for its members and the wider construction industry closely.
 We are working closely with other construction trade bodies and our membership to formulate appropriate responses and developing policy positions aimed at protecting the industry.
 This page provides the most up to date information, advice and resources relevant to our members.

+We will continue to provide the latest and most pertinent updates and guidance on COVID-19 via this website and our weekly notes.
 Explore the tabs to find relevant resources, including the latest economic analysis on the impact of COVID-19, Government support and guidance and industry responses to the crisis.

 Construction Leadership Council Activity

 - To implement the Government’s social distancing recommendation the Construction Leadership Council has now published version 4 of its Site Operating Procedures (SOP), incorporating the latest government guidance.

 - A Statement on Payment and Contracts in the supply chain, and the risk that clients and firms will seek to invoke contractual clauses to the detriment of other firms.
 The CLC is clear that all construction businesses should continue to pay in accordance with agreed contractual terms.

 - This Letter of Authorisation template can be used by construction product manufacturers and suppliers to provide the evidence that they require to be able to continue their essential work.
 Workers and those making deliveries to site in the manufacturing and supply of construction products, who can follow the Guidance on Social Distancing from Public Health England at work or who are considered critical workers can use this.
 Company's are encouraged to include their logo on the letter template.